 Results: Four out of eight nurse-led interventions reached a positive consensus with percentage agreement ranging from 70.6% to 82.4%.
-GRADE EtD criteria ratings showed that over 70% of stakeholders agreed these four interventions were probably acceptable and feasible, though the certainty of evidence was low or moderate.
+GRADE EtD criteria ratings showed that over 70% of stakeholders agreed these four interventions were probably acceptable and feasible, although the certainty of evidence was low or moderate.
 Half of stakeholders believed their desirable effects compared to undesirable effects were large.
 However, the resources required and how these nurse-led interventions might affect health inequities when implemented were uncertain.
-Preliminary implementation issues included high complexity of delivering multiple nurse-led intervention components, and challenges of coordinating different involved parties in delivering the interventions.
+Preliminary implementation issues included high complexity of delivering multiple nurse-led intervention components and challenges of coordinating different involved parties in delivering the interventions.
 Appropriate resource allocation and training should be provided to address these potential problems, as suggested by stakeholders.

 Conclusions: Using the GRADE EtD framework, four nurse-led interventions were recommended by healthcare stakeholders as possible strategies for reducing 30-day hospital readmissions among general medical patients in Hong Kong.
-To address preliminary implementation issues, nurses’ role as care coordinators should also be strengthened to ensure smooth delivery of nurse-led intervention components, and to facilitate multidisciplinary collaboration during service delivery.
+To address preliminary implementation issues, nurses’ role as care coordinators should also be strengthened to ensure smooth delivery of nurse-led intervention components and to facilitate multidisciplinary collaboration during service delivery.
 Patient, public, healthcare consumer involvement: NA.